-Construction access at the Iron Gate Development is shown in Figure C3 in Appendix A. Construction access is through Lakeview Road accessed via Ager Beswick Road southeast of the facility.
-Construction access will not be available from Lakeview Road via Copco Road for vehicles with heavy loads.
-The Renewal Corporation is maintaining the option of installing a temporary modular bridge adjacent to the existing Lakeview Bridge to provide construction access.
-The temporary bridge options would be utilized if access through private property is not available during construction.
-Several unmanned security pipe gates will be installed on Lakeview Road to prevent unauthorized access to the facility.
-In addition, a guard shack and security pipe gate will be installed between Lakeview Road Bridge and Copco Road to prevent unauthorized access to site.
+Construction access at the Iron Gate Development is shown in Figure 2 in Appendix A. Construction access is through Lakeview Road accessed via Ager Beswick Road southeast of the facility.
+PacifiCorp is installing a new permanent bridge adjacent to the existing Lakeview Bridge to provide construction access.
+Several security pipe gates (i.e., unmanned arm gate) and guard shacks (i.e., manned security gate) will be installed at the Iron Gate development (see Figure 5, Appendix A).